beginning of content

 Positions for labour and birth

-What positions can I use for stage 1 of labour?
+What positions may be helpful for stage 1 of labour?

 Early labour

 Keep moving and changing positions to prevent tiredness and ensure your muscles don't get too sore.
 You may find yourself standing upright or bent over while rocking and swaying.
 This is sometimes called the 'dance of labour'.
-This can help both you and your baby by:
+This can help both you and your baby by easing reducing pressure on your pelvic area and encouraging your baby to move into the correct position in the your pelvis.

 Active labour

-As you move into established, also known as active labour, your cervix dilates from 3cm to 10 cm.
-Your contractions will become more frequent and stronger.
+As you move into active labour, your cervix dilates from 4 – 6cm to 10cm (fully dilated).
+Your contractions become more frequent and stronger.

-If you want, your birth partner can massage you, help guide your breathing, and support you while you are in these positions.
+Depending on your preferences, your birth partner can massage you, help guide your breathing and support you while you are in these positions.

-What positions can I use for stage 2 of labour?
+What positions may be helpful for stage 2 of labour?

-The second stage is when your cervix is fully dilated.
-This is when you push during contractions so your baby can move down and out of your vagina.
+The second stage of labour begins when your cervix is fully dilated.
+You will start to push during contractions, so your baby can move down and out of the birth canal.
+Upright positions include:

 If you are in bed, you can still kneel or go on all fours.
 You can also try sitting, semi-lying down on the bed, or lying on your side with your top leg bent.